SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Abstract

 \section{Abstract}

-Interpretability, broadly defined as mechanisms for understanding \emph{why and how} machine learning models reach their decisions, is one of the key open goals at the intersection of deep learning theory and practice.
-Towards this goal, multiple tools have been proposed to aid a human examiner in reasoning about a network's behavior in general or on a set of instances.
-However, the outputs of these tools---such as input saliency maps or neuron visualizations---are frequently difficult for a human to interpret, or even misleading, due, in particular, to the fact that neurons can be \emph{multifaceted}, i.e., a single neuron can be associated with multiple distinct feature combinations.
-In this paper, we present a new general approach to address this problem, called \algname{}, which, given a trained model and a target sample, uses sample-targeted pruning to provide a ``trace'' of the network's execution on the sample, reducing the network to the connections that are most relevant to the specific prediction.
-We demonstrate that preprocessing with \algname{} significantly increases both the accuracy of image saliency maps across several interpretability methods and the usefulness of neuron visualizations, aiding humans in reasoning about network behavior.
-Our findings show that sample-specific pruning of connections can disentangle multifaceted neurons, leading to consistently improved interpretability.
+It is known that sparsity can improve interpretability for deep neural networks.
+However, existing methods in the area either require networks that are pre-trained with sparsity constraints, or impose sparsity after the fact, altering the network's general behavior.
+In this paper, we demonstrate, for the first time, that sparsity can instead be incorporated into the interpretation process itself, as a sample-specific preprocessing step.
+Unlike previous work, this approach, which we call \algname{}, does not place constraints on the trained model and does not affect its behavior during inference on the sample.
+Given a trained model and a target sample, \algname{} uses sample-targeted pruning to provide a ``trace'' of the network's execution on the sample, reducing the network to the most important connections prior to computing an interpretation.
+We demonstrate that preprocessing with \algname{} significantly increases the accuracy of image saliency maps across several interpretability methods.
+Additionally, \algname{} improves the usefulness of neuron visualizations, aiding humans in reasoning about network behavior.
+Our code is available at \url{https://github.com/IST-DASLab/SPADE}.